Best Scope for 223 Remington – Top 4 Optics in 2023

 Glass Clarity & Reticle

 The reticle is also quite good.
-It’s a BDC reticle designed specifically for the .223, making this scope a perfect pair for your .223 rifle.
+It’s a BDC reticle designed specifically for the .223, making this scope a perfect pair for your .223 rifle, though it might not be as versatile if you’re using it on a different caliber.

 bushnell 3-9x40 223 reticle view